-The question that I hear most from those interested in selling courses online is whether they should use WordPress or a hosted platform like Teachable for hosting and selling their online courses.
+The question that I am asked quite often by course creators is whether they should use WordPress or a hosted platform like Teachable for hosting and selling their online courses.

-Since then the technology for hosting online courses has evolved quite a bit and modern course creators now have so many different options to host & sell their content.
+Since then the technology for hosting online courses has evolved quite a bit and modern course creators now have several different options to host & sell their online courses.